 The Compliance Function identifies, documents and assesses the compliance risk associated with our business activities on a regular basis.
 This helps to ensure that the overall compliance framework reflects the risk exposure.
-The Compliance Function and the Risk Function cooperate closely to manage these risks.
-Compliance contributes to data collection and risk assessments performed by the Risk Function.
-Each Compliance Risk assessment is aligned with the Risk Function in terms of methodology, timing and procedure.
+The Compliance Function and the Risk Management Function cooperate closely to manage these risks.
+Compliance contributes to data collection and risk assessments performed by the Risk Management Function.